 Reduce leg swelling with ankle pumps, which can be done anytime whether you are standing, sitting or lying down.
 Ankle pumps involve moving the ankle up and down such that your toes point toward your head and then down away from you, toward the floor.

 This exercise contracts the calf muscle in the back of the lower leg, which aids in increasing circulation to the lower legs and shunting out excess fluid.
 Do this exercise three to five times per day with anywhere from 20 to 30 pumps for two to three sets in total.

 Exercising in water can help decrease edema in the legs.
-Progressive Health states that muscle force against the water's pressure helps move excess fluid from extremities.
-Furthermore, the buoyancy of the water makes for a low-impact exercise that is less uncomfortable and more forgiving on swollen, painful legs.
+Muscle force against the water's pressure helps move excess fluid from extremities.
+Furthermore, the buoyancy of the water makes for a low-impact exercise that is less uncomfortable and more forgiving on swollen, painful legs, according to the Cleveland Clinic.
 Try swimming, water aerobics or even walking in the water daily or a few times per week for 30-minute sessions.

 If you can't get to the pool, yoga offers several exercises for edema in the legs.
 A favorite is the Legs-Up-the-Wall Pose in which you lie on the floor with your buttocks against a wall and your legs extended and resting on the wall for support.
 This puts the entire leg above the heart and head, allowing excess fluid to drain and lymph to circulate more efficiently.